chidavcheng/Chi-Lab/_pages/about.md

 Before joining UNSW, I was a Research Scientist and Postdoctoral Associate at MIT and held a research fellowship at the University of Melbourne.
 I completed my PhD in Materials Science at Monash University.
 If you're interested in joining the lab or collaborating, feel free to get in touch at 📧 chi.cheng2@unsw.edu.au.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.